Text original

 Objectives

-The subject Regulation of Metabolism addresses the regulation and intercommunication between the different metabolic routes of carbohydrates, lipids and proteins.
-The different types of regulation are studied and emphasis is placed on signal transduction through hormones and the different regulation depending on the tissue.
-Finally, all this knowledge is integrated in different physiological and pathological situations.
+The subject Regulation of Metabolism addresses the regulation and intercommunication between the different metabolic pathways of carbohydrates, lipids and proteins.
+The different types of regulations are studied and emphasis is placed on signal transduction through hormones and the different regulation depending on the tissue.
+Finally, all this knowledge is integrated into different physiological and pathological situations.

 The main objectives of the subject are:

-- Know the role of signal transduction in the mediation of hormonal action and in the integration of physiological processes.
+- Understand the role of signal transduction in mediating hormonal action and in the integration of physiological processes.

-- Know the control mechanisms of the enzymes involved in the regulation of the most important metabolic pathways.
+- Understand the control mechanisms of enzymes involved in the regulation of the most important metabolic pathways.

-- Understand the differences in the control mechanisms depending on the tissue location of the pathways.
+- Understand the differences in control mechanisms depending on the tissue location of the pathways.

-- Understand the regulation of intra- and inter-organ metabolite flow in health and disease.
+- Understand the regulation of the flow of metabolites within and between organs in health and disease.

-- Integrate the control of the different metabolic pathways in the general homeostasis of the organism (with special emphasis in the case of humans).
+- Integrate the control of different metabolic pathways into the general homeostasis of the organism (with special emphasis on the case of humans).

 - Understand the causes of the main metabolic diseases.